lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image::  clock-custom.png

 To show the date on the clock check the :guilabel:`Date` checkbox.
+To change where the date appears on the clock change the :guilabel:`Position` drop down menu.

 To add a second panel right click on the panel and :menuselection:`Add New Panel` and a new panel will be created with the dialog to customize your second panel.
 To remove a panel right click on the panel and select :menuselection:`Remove Panel` and you will be asked if you really want to do this as it can't be undone.